musabisimwa/p-eye-ndi/README.md

 # p-eye-ndi
  use normal cameras to track and zoom given subjects

+**Draft1**
+crop the input to a max of 1.5X detect faces, pan the matrix to keep an average center auto croup out as needed to keep the faces

+send as an NDI display out

  Creating an NDI (Network Device Interface) tool that reads camera feeds and outputs them as NDI streams is a great idea for enhancing the flexibility of your video production workflow.
 NDI is a popular protocol for sending high-quality video and audio over IP networks, making it easier to share video sources across different software and hardware.
 Here's a step-by-step guide on how to create such a tool: